 Eva-Dry Wireless Mini Dehumidifier, White (E-333)

 If you need a compact, cordless option for small spaces, the Eva-Dry E-333 fits well.
 You can hang it in a closet, bathroom, car, boat, or gym bag and let its silica gel core absorb moisture without cords, batteries, or spills.
-It covers up to 333 cubic feet and removes up to 6 ounces of moisture, helping keep spaces dry and odor-free.
+It covers up to 333 cubic feet and removes up to 6 ounces of moisture, helping reduce light moisture and musty odors in enclosed spots.
 The moisture beads change color when it’s time to recharge, and each cycle lasts about 20 to 30 days.
 With proper care, it can last up to 10 years and includes a 5-year warranty.

 Best For: People who need a compact, cordless dehumidifier for small spaces like closets, bathrooms, cars, boats, or gym bags.